Mels1988/CDVO1-Career-Goals-Reflection-MELMAW25102-FTO2502-A-Melody-Mawoneke-CDVO1/README.md

     - Become a qualified data analyst.

-    - My analytical skills align with my goals to work with data visualisation and my good communication skills help with developing a strong online presence and build a professional network.
+    - My analytical skills align with my goals to work with data visualisation and my good communication skills help with developing a strong online presence and build a professional ne **Action Plan**

-### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**: